-From alpine lakes and herds of elk in Rocky Mountain National Park to the granite peaks of Grand Teton National Park and the grizzlies of Yellowstone, this road trip is packed with once-in-a-lifetime sights.
+From alpine lakes and herds of elk in Rocky Mountain National Park to the spectacular peaks in Grand Teton National Park and the grizzlies of Yellowstone, this road trip is packed with once-in-a-lifetime sights.

 From Denver, head west to Estes Park, Colo., the closest town to the east side of Rocky Mountain National Park.
 Spend time perusing its local breweries, restaurants, shops and outdoor activities.
 From there, access Rocky’s hidden gems and popular routes, including the legendary Trail Ridge Road, the highest paved road in a U.S. national park.

 Cross into Wyoming, exploring Laramie, Saratoga and the Snowy Range Scenic Byway, an extraordinary, less-traveled route that takes you past gorgeous alpine peaks.
 Continue to Grand Teton and Yellowstone national parks.
-Jackson, Wyo., which is minutes from Grand Teton National Park, makes for a great stopover.
-From there head north to Yellowstone National Park, the world's first national park.
+Look for moose, elk, bears, wolves and bison in both parks.
+Jackson, Wyo., which is minutes from Grand Teton National Park, and makes for a great stopover.
+You’ll find lively restaurants, great shops and a ton of summer activities at Jackson Hole Mountain Resort.
+From there, head north to Yellowstone National Park, the world’s first national park.

-On your way home, head out Yellowstone's East Entrance and experience Native American culture in Riverton, Wyo., where you can watch traditional and non-traditional Native American dances.
+On your way home, head out Yellowstone’s East Entrance and stop through Cody, Wyo., for great theater, the Buffalo Bill Center of the West museum and fantastic rodeo.
 Afterwards, drive to Cheyenne for a dose of outdoor fun and Old West culture.

 Start: Mile High Fun in Denver

 From fine art to trendy restaurants, use your feet to explore Denver.
-The top six things to do include enjoying a Rockies game, visiting the Denver Art Musuem, and seeing the zoo.
+The top six things to do include enjoying a Rockies game, visiting the Denver Art Museum, and seeing the zoo.
+Read more.

 Read about three local entrepreneurs who share their recommendations and why they love their town next to Rocky Mountain National Park.